Fixed An Update is Required to Use Cellular Data on this iPhone

 • Press and hold the Side button and release it when the Apple logo appears.

-Force restart method attempted, but not resolve an update is required to use cellular data on this iPhone pop-up message on the screen. hence, we should go with a better solution that will work as special advice than force restart.
-Let’s go to the next fix.
+The force restart method was tried but did not resolve the issue.
+A pop-up message appears on the screen indicating that an update is required to use cellular data on this iPhone.
+Therefore, we should consider a more effective solution instead of just performing a force restart.
+Let’s move on to the next fix.

 Solution 2: Check for Carrier’s Settings Update [100% Worked]